The sale may be over, but you can still get 15% off selected pilgrim trail guidebooks and ebooks using the code PILGRIM15 at checkout. Find out more.

 Cabrales

 The main town, Arenas de Cabrales, is conveniently situated at the entrance to the Cares Gorge.
-This makes it a major gateway for hiking in the Central and Eastern Massifs, and for access to delightful mountain villages such as Tielve, Sotres or Tresviso.
-Arenas and the nearby district capital, Carreña, offer most of the services you are likely to need – banks, supermarkets, shops, equipment stores, bars, restaurants and simple tourist information services.
-As is the case everywhere in the Picos, a wide range of accommodation is available, as well as a good campsite 2km east of Arenas.
+This makes it a major gateway for walking in the Central and Eastern Massifs, and for access to delightful mountain villages such as Tielve, Sotres or Tresviso.

 Liébana

-One of the attractions here is the almost Mediterranean climate, due to the valley lying in a marked rain shadow.
-Liébana is the only place in the Picos where grapes are cultivated for wine-making, for example, and it enjoys more dry, sunny days than any other part of the range.
-The other major attraction of the Liébana is the wealth of gentler walks in and around the tiny villages that dot the northern slopes of the valley in particular.
-Finally, the cable car at Fuente Dé can whisk you up to 1800m in a matter of minutes and give you easy access to the high-mountain terrain of the Central Massif of the Picos.
+One of the main attractions of the Liébana valley is the almost Mediterranean climate, due to the valley lying in a marked rain shadow.
+It is also home to a wealth of gentler walks in and around the tiny villages that dot the northern slopes of the valley in particular.
+The cable car at Fuente Dé can also whisk you up to 1800m in a matter of minutes and give you easy access to the high-mountain terrain of the Central Massif of the Picos.

 Valdeón